janwilmans/copperspice-gettingstarted/README.md

 * projects that have never been opening before will fail the first compilation for a project that has NuGet references.
 This is because it does not actually retreive te NuGet packages before building.
 * projects that have custom compilation rules coming from a Nuget package don't show the references correctly in the solution explorer.

+As a side effect, intellisense also does not work correctly.

 To work around this:
 1) Open the .sln, if visual studio ask you if you want to upgrade the project, choose `yes` if you do not have the vs2017 compiler installed, otherwise, you can choose either `yes` or just cancel the dialog, it works either way.
 2) save all files (File->Save all)
 3) close visual studio, and reopen the same solution
-4) all references show ok now and you will not have to do this again.
+4) all references show ok now, the project should build and intellisence should work and you will not have to do this again.

 # Example projects
 ## visual studio 2017 / HelloHerbs